 For my entire career as an orthodontist, parents ask me daily, “Does my child need braces?”
 My answer is always the same, “If you think your child needs braces, they probably do, and if you think your child doesn’t need braces, you’re probably right as well!”
-Since the advent of clear aligners like Invisalign and SmileDirectClub I’ve been asked thousands of times if Invisalign/SmileDirectClub are appropriate for teenagers.
-My answer to this question is just as consistent – PROBABLY!
+Since the advent of clear aligners like Invisalign and SmileDirectClub, I’ve been asked thousands of times if Invisalign or SmileDirectClub are appropriate for teenagers.
+My answer to this question is just as consistent: probably!

-But since every case is overseen by a state-licensed dentist or orthodontist and each customer has an individualized plan, the only way to find out for sure if SmileDirectClub is the way to go for your child or teenager is to submit photos and other records.
-The good news is that submitting your child’s case for review takes just a few minutes and is very easy, as you will see by clicking here.
+But since every case is overseen by a duly licensed dentist or orthodontist and each customer has an individualized plan, the only way to find out for sure if SmileDirectClub is the way to go for your child or teenager is to submit photos and other records.
+The good news is that submitting your child’s case for review takes just a few minutes and is very easy.

 Good oral health is vital whether or not you plan on getting your child’s teeth straight.
 Seeing your dentist every six months is a very good idea no matter what.
 I can also tell you from experience that most of the teen cases I review as an orthodontist for SmileDirectClub are appropriate.
 If your child has clean teeth with no cavities that need treatment, the odds are very good that SmileDirectClub can give your child straighter teeth and an improved smile.